veenapu/sharing_bikes_challenge/README.md

 - Most weekday rides are between 7:00 am to 9:00 am in the morning and between 4:00 pm to 7:00 pm

 Here are the visualizations for the NYC Citibike analysis

 ![citibike_data](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/citibike_data.PNG)
+Here is the citi bike data with the trip duration column with added datetime stamp.

 ![Number_of_Records](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/No_of_records.PNG)
+The number of records analyzed are 2,344,224.

 ![Gender_breakdown](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/Gender_breakdown.PNG)
+Highest bike user pecentage was male (65%), then female (25%) and then unknown(10%).

 ![Checkout_Times_for_Users](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/Checkout_Times_for_Users.PNG)
+Most bikes checked out for 4-6 hours.

 ![Checkout_Times_by_Gender](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/Checkout_Times_by_Gender.PNG)
+There were 3 times more male bike users than female bike users.

 ![Trips_by_Weekday_per_hour](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/Trips_by_Weekday_per_hour.PNG)